lesleyzheng/3D-Tic-Tac-Toe/README.md

 ## What is 3D-Tic-Tac-Toe?

 What started off as a final project for our introduction to computer science (in Java) class spun into one fully functional 3 dimensional game!
 3D Tic Tac Toe, as its name suggests, is the three dimensional version of the traditionally played 2D game.
 Instead of playing on a 3 by 3 playing field, this version of the game covers six faces of a cube.
 The placement of a counter can affect up to three faces (i.e. if you place it in the corner).
-This version of the gaem requires more mathematical thinking and more fun.
+This version of the game requires more mathematical thinking and more fun.

 See our project design document and specification in /docs for more details.